Become fluent in geek speak and business banter

 Information Technology Management admission requirements

-- Apply to Mathematics/Business Administration and choose Information Technology Management as your major at the end of first year.
+Apply to Mathematics/Business Administration and choose Information Technology Management as your major at the end of first year.
+Once you've applied, you'll need to complete the Admission Information Form as part of the application process.

 To be considered for entrance scholarships in the Faculty of Mathematics, you must write one or both of the contests.
 If you complete both contests, we'll use the results of the contest in which you performed best.